-Know when to say No. Injury prevention, especially for teenage girls, is essential not only for their playing but their health.
-There are certain ‘Speed/Agility’ companies that offer such training all year long & they don’t know what they are doing.
-Instead, they are business owners and trainers who never played soccer and acting like they are experts.
-I don’t think a soccer player needs to be doing strength/speed training All Year!
-There needs to be that time off of this training so that the joints are not taking a pounding for 1 hour all year long.
-I do believe it’s okay to maintain the strength by doing natural body weight strength like crunches, lunges and push-ups.
+Know when to say “No.” Injury prevention, especially for teenage girls, is essential not only for their playing but their health.
+There are certain ‘Speed/Agility’ companies that offer such training all year long.
+Instead, they are business owners and trainers who never played soccer.
+Soccer players don’t need 1 hr per week strength/speed training All Year!
+There needs to be that time to rest.
+There are easy and light strength exercises you can do at home.
+By doing natural body weight strength like crunches, lunges, wall sits and push-ups.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Be careful & stand up for yourself!

-There is a ton of proof that HS kids should not be lifting weights due to their constant bone growth.
-If it is American football… fair enough 🙂
+There is a ton of proof that HS girls should not be lifting heavy weights due to their constant bone growth.

 Injury prevention is what I’m all about, but I don’t think there is enough buz from the parents.
 There needs to be a voice when it comes to keeping high school girls lifting heavy weights.
-I know if my kids play high school sports I will be keeping them out of weight lifting, unless it’s lightweight.
-The trick will be how to we not make the coach feel disrespected.
-The coach is the leader, but health for the kids should be on their mind.
+If my kids play high school sports I will be keeping them out of heavy weight lifting.

 Why H.S. girls should not lift heavy weights

 High School girls should NOT be doing heavy weight training!
 Why?
 These girls need proper strength training, but not weights.

 Injuries are more likely, form is difficult to achieve, bodies are in the middle of growing & changing, and more!